Short+Sweet: History

 Short+Sweet began in Sydney in January 2002, with the first ever Short+Sweet Theatre, at a single venue, the Newtown Theatre, and has steadily gained in popularity and size, now encompassing multiple venues such as Sidetrack Theatre and the Seymour Centre.

 The inaugural artistic director was Sam Genocchio.
-Other former artist directors include Regina Botros and Alex Broun.
+Other former artistic directors include Regina Botros and Alex Broun and Pete Malicki (2012 to 2015 and 2018.
+Malicki also served as Short+Sweet Theatre International Literary Manager from 2011 to 2020).

 Short+Sweet Theatre Melbourne began in December, 2005 at the Arts Centre.
 It began at the Black Box theatre, moving to the Fairfax Studio in 2006.
 In 2009, it re-located to Chapel Off Chapel in Prahan, which also hosted the first ever Short+Sweet Dance Melbourne.

 The Singapore Festival premiered in June 2007 at Lasalle College of the Arts and the Esplanade Theatres on the Bay.
 It featured plays in Mandarin as well as English.

-Short+Sweet Theatre in Australia is coordinated in Sydney by playwright Pete Malicki (also the organisation's International Literary Manager), in Brisbane, Gold Coast and Townsville by Sean Dennehy, Brodie Peace and Nicola Jones and in Canberra by director Kate Gaul.
+Short+Sweet Theatre in Australia is coordinated in Brisbane, Gold Coast and Townsville by Sean Dennehy, Brodie Peace and Nicola Jones and in Canberra by director Kate Gaul.

-Founder Mark Cleary is the Creative Director for Short+Sweet International.
+Founder Mark Cleary is the creative director for Short+Sweet International.